DesiZaharieva/Software_Technologies_SoftUni/README.md

-Important files from the "Software_Technologies_SoftUni" course.
 Certificate after passing the exam.